Threatened and vilified, but Philippine lawyer says he wants "death squad president" in court

 He says he is still not fully recovered but he had no regrets.

-“I always thought in the past the cases I fought, no matter how small, were preparing me for something big in the future,” said Sabio, who has practised criminal law for 20 years in the southern city of Cagayan de Oro.
-“Fate directed me to the ICC.”
+“I always thought in the past the cases I fought, no matter how small, were preparing me for something big in the future,” said Sabio, who was a criminal lawyer in Manila for two decades before his marriage ended, prompting him to return south to his home city of Cagayan de Oro in 2015 to open his own practice.

 Sabio’s involvement started when a man named Edgar Matobato testified to a Senate inquiry in September 2016 that he was a hit man who killed at Duterte’s behest when he was Davao City mayor.
 Sabio said he learned from a priest that Matobato had no lawyer, so he volunteered.